How to Swim with Whales Safely: Expert Tips for an Unforgettable Experience

 DSC06034.jpg

 If you’re unable to control your body in the water, you potentially put yourself and the whales in harm’s way.
-To ensure your safety, we recommend only strong swimmers take part in these types of experiences.
+To ensure your safety, we recommend only strong swimmers participate in these experiences.
 You must be able to swim a minimum of 400 meters unaided at a time in open water.
-Remember the maximum distance a boat can get to a whale is 150 metres, and the whales swim much faster than humans.
+Remember, the maximum distance a boat can get to a whale is 150 meters, and whales swim much faster than humans.

-Sudden movements, splashing and thrashing in the water in your part actually scare the whales away, so this is also something to consider (this behaviour also may attract oceanic white tip sharks which have an overlapping territory with humpback whales, and that’s not exactly a shark you’d like to attract).
+Sudden movements, splashing and thrashing in the water on your part, actually scare the whales away, so this is also something to consider (this behavior also may attract oceanic white tip sharks, which have an overlapping territory with humpback whales, and that’s not exactly a shark you’d like to attract).
 You must be confident, calm, and smooth in the water when around whales.

-To improve your whale swimming experience, it is advisable to learn how to free dive prior (PADI or AIDA II certification is beneficial), though this is not a requirement to engage with the whales.
+To improve your whale swimming experience, it is advisable to learn how to free dive prior (PADI or AIDA II certification is beneficial).
+However, this is not a requirement to engage with the whales.

-The second to last safety pointer has to do with free diving.
-You should only dive (meaning descend to below 3 metres or more) when the whales are already actively interacting with you and have become comfortable to your presence.
+The second-to-last safety pointer concerns free diving.
+You should only dive (meaning descend to below 3 meters or more) when the whales are already actively interacting with you and have become comfortable with your presence.

 Diving too early can scare the whales away and ruin an interaction.
-Just wait for the whales to become comfortable, make multiple passes with you and display playful behaviour before diving.
+Wait for the whales to become comfortable, make multiple passes with you, and display playful behavior before diving.

-Likewise, never dive with a calf and mom, just snorkel calmly at the surface with them instead.
+Likewise, never dive with a calf and mom; snorkel calmly at the surface with them instead.

 DSC07215.jpg

 The most important thing you can do for your safety during your swim is always follow the whale guide's instructions.
-They have years of experience observing the behaviour of humpback whales and will be able to best determine the appropriate times and for a successful interaction.
+They have years of experience observing the behavior of humpback whales and will be able to determine the appropriate times for a successful interaction.

-This will ensure you remain safe, respect the whales and create lots of magical memories connecting with, respecting, and appreciating wildlife.
+This will ensure you remain safe, respect the whales, and create magical memories of connecting with, respecting, and appreciating wildlife.

-Check out some of incredible eco expedition trips in the remote Austral Islands if you are interested in participating in a responsible, community-based whale swimming experience.
-These trips are hosted by local Rurutuans and combine expert-led whale swimming and free-diving with traditional Polynesian cultural activities like farm-to-table meal creation, taro harvesting, hiking and fishing.
+Check out some incredible eco expedition trips in the remote Austral Islands if you want to swim with whales in a responsible, community-based way.
+These trips are hosted by local Rurutuans and combine expert-led whale swimming and free-diving with traditional Polynesian cultural activities like farm-to-table meal creation, taro harvesting, hiking, and fishing.

 See One with Whales for more information.
 As whale migrations are seasonal, trips are available every September and October.